zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

     - Zowe server started task
     - Zowe Cross Memory started task (STC)
         - Zowe CLI or REXX (TSO output command, STATUS, capture all)

+    **Note:** You will need to install the TSO exit IKJEFF53 to permit the TSO OUTPUT command to collect the Zowe started task output.
+If this exit is not enabled, you will see an error message when you run `zowe-support.sh`:

+     ```
+    IKJ56328I JOB jobname REJECTED - JOBNAME MUST BE YOUR USERID OR MUST START WITH YOUR USERID
+    ```
+    For how to correct this error, see the [TSO/E installation exit IKJEFF53](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zos.v2r2.e0ze100/ikjeff53.htm) topic in IBM Knowledge Center.

 - Zowe Install log
 - Scripts that are called from `run-zowe.sh`
  - Versions: